/blog/can_protocol

 • estimate factor and offset;

-This requires a lot of caution.
+This requires a great deal of caution.
 In modern vehicles, reverse engineering can have legal, safety, and warranty implications.

 When a CAN network does not work correctly, we need to analyze both the physical layer and the logical layer.